DataAnalyticsEngineering/ThermoNTFA/README.md

 ![PyPI](https://img.shields.io/pypi/v/thermontfa)
  -->

-This repository contains a material routine written in *Python* for the thermo-elasto-plastic NTFA published in ...
+This repository contains a material routine written in *Python* for the thermo-elasto-plastic Nonuniform Transformation Field Analysis (**ThermoNTFA**) published in ...

 TODO: abstract

+## Documentation

+TODO: deployment of documentation on Github

+The documentation of this software, including examples on how to use **ThermoNTFA**, can be found under [Documentation](https://DataAnalyticsEngineering.github.io/ThermoNTFA/).

+## Features

+- The **ThermoNTFA** acts as a reduced order model (ROM) and approximates the effective behavior of composite materials that consist of thermoelastic and thermoplastic constituents.
+- The material parameters of all constituents are allowed to depend strongly on the temperature.
+- This temperature-dependence is reflected in the ROM that is based on interpolated space-saving tabular data at arbitrarily many temperature points.
+- Possible application: Eigenstress Analysis of Laser Dispersed Materials

 ## Workflow